'Women can, too': Malaysian female heavyweight bike riders defy stereotypes

 “This is why a heavyweight bike is not for everyday commute,” the business development manager said, adding that the space it takes up can also be inconvenient.

-So whenever time permits on the weekends, the ladies will point their front tires towards an out-of-town destination and set off.
+So whenever time permits on the weekends, the women will point their front tires towards an out-of-town destination and set off.

 Such occasions are both about riding their bikes and enjoying the camaraderie among the group.